DonKracho/ESPHome-component-iPixel-ble/docs/README.md

 ### The display rgb light component explained

-Cklick on the text "Display" of the RGB light component to open dtetailed settings,
+Cklick on the text "Display" of the RGB light component to open detailed settings.
+Here you can set brightness, color and effects.

 ![RGB light dialog](light_view.png)

-Here you can set brightness, color and effects.

 ![RGB light dialog](effect_view.png)